 - Must be comfortable working around animals of all sizes and behave appropriately

-- Must be able to regularly push, pull, lift and carry heavy objects (up to 75 lbs)
+- Must be able to regularly push, pull, lift, and carry heavy objects (up to 75 pounds)

 - Must be able to walk/stand for extended periods of time